juliorosseti/dropzone-dict-ko/README.md

-# Dropzone.js Pacote padrão de tradução para o Portugues Brasileiro
+# Dropzone.js Pacote padrão de tradução para o Português Brasileiro

 "Dropzone.js is a light weight JavaScript library that turns an HTML element into a dropzone."